-The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
-Instead, an entity recognizes the proceeds from selling such items, and the cost of producing those items, in profit or loss.
+The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced before that asset is available for use, i.e. proceeds while bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+Consequently, an entity recognizes such sales proceeds and related costs in profit or loss.
+The entity measures the cost of those items in accordance with IAS 2 Inventories.